Southwestern High School (Michigan): Scrapping

 Just a few years after Southwestern High School's closure, it was completely gutted.
 Scrappers smashed all of the windows, exposing the school's ghostly interior to those who drove by.
 Scrappers ripped all valuable metal from the interior of the school, including pipes and wiring.
 Detroit Public Schools (DPS) Police were called to the abandoned school almost daily in order to stop scrappers from further stripping the school.
 The school quickly became an eyesore to the neighborhood that surrounded it.
 On March 3, 2013, a trespasser deliberately set a fire in the school's cafeteria, which damaged several nearby rooms within the newer wing.

 Demolition

 In January 2023, Southwestern High School began demolition after sitting vacant for over a decade.
 By February 10, the school was completely gone.

 Redevelopment

-In December of 2024, it was announced that Luxwall, an Ypsilanti-based glass solutions company would construct a 276,000 square foot facility on the former land of Southwestern High School, which is owned by Dan Gilbert and Bedrock.
-Back in November of 2023, LuxWall received a $31.7 million grant from the U.S. Department of Energy to aid in the project.
-Luxwall stated that 277 new jobs would be offered for the area once the facility opened. in June of 2025, construction officially began on the facility, and is currently still under construction as of September 2025 and can be seen from the I-75 freeway.
+In December 2024, it was announced that Luxwall, an Ypsilanti-based glass solutions company would construct a 276,000 square foot facility on the former land of Southwestern High School, which is owned by Dan Gilbert and Bedrock.
+Back in November 2023, LuxWall received a $31.7 million grant from the U.S. Department of Energy to aid in the project.
+Luxwall stated that 277 new jobs would be offered for the area once the facility opened. in June 2025, construction officially began on the facility, and is currently still under construction as of September 2025 and can be seen from the I-75 freeway.
 The facility is expected to be completed in the summer of 2026.